merivale/victor/README.md

     -> "We are over."
 ```

 To be clear, I am adopting some more abbreviating conventions here.
-To being with, I do not bother with brackets around either the condition or its underlying pivot, since there is no possibility of confusion, and including them would therefore make things longer and harder to read for no reason.
+To begin with, I do not bother with brackets around either the condition or its underlying pivot, since there is no possibility of confusion, and including them would therefore make things longer and harder to read for no reason.
 And when the list of balances is empty (as in all the examples above) I omit it, instead of explicitly writing `[]`.
 When the *ongoing* boolean argument to the `Be` verbality is `False` (as above), I likewise omit it; when it is `True`, I will write it as `Ongoing` instead, so that readers don't have to remember what its purpose is.
 With statuses, finally, I will omit them when they are absent (instead of explicitly writing `Nothing`), and just write the crucial value when they are present, since there is again no possibility of confusion.
 Thus I write `"hungry"` instead of `Just (Absolute "hungry")`, or `Out` instead of `Just (Relative Out)`.

 Not every condition involving the `Be` verbality can be made ongoing.
 It is only those for which some intelligible distinction can be made. `"I am being up"`, for example, is not a sentence of English, presumably because there is no way in which its interpretation might differ from that of `"I am up"`.
 In contrast, `"He is being silly"` is perfectly fine, and marks an important informational difference from `"He is silly"`.
 The former conveys something about his present behaviour, while the latter conveys something about his present character.

 The `Do` verbality is responsible for all other English verbs.
 As with properties and adjectives, however, my model does not currently include any of these options itself.
 For now users are obliged - except in the special case of `Be` - to encode the core of their verbalities for themselves.
 My system generates the appropriate *form* of the verb for your message, but you need to supply the verb yourself (in its base form, e.g. `"eat"`, `"dance"`, `"live"`).
-The form is then determined by the object: the first finite form in the case of the `Other` object singular, and the base form otherwise.
+This is the point of the string argument.
+The form of the verb is then determined by the object: the first finite form in the case of the `Other` object singular, and the base form otherwise.

 Following the string argument of the `Do` verbality, there is a boolean argument representing whether or not the condition in question is *ongoing*, exactly as it does with the `Be` verbality; this underlies the difference between, for example, `"She lives"` and `"She is living"`.
 The second boolean argument, not available for the `Be` verbality, indicates whether or not the condition as a whole is *passive*; this accounts for the difference between, for example, `"She eats"` or `"She is eating"` on the one hand, and `"She is eaten"` or `"She is being eaten"` on the other.